Reeve Carney: Acting

 Carney made his first appearance on the big screen in the film The Saint of Fort Washington (1993) with a small role.
 In 1999, Carney got the role of the young Ishmael Chambers in the film Snow Falling on Cedars.
-His performance received favorable reviews and subsequently earned him the "Best Performance in a Feature Film" on 2000 Young Artists Awards.
+His performance received favorable reviews and subsequently earned him the Best Performance in a Feature Film at the 21st Young Artist Awards in 2000.
 Carney was part of the cast of a few films as a child actor before he decided to focus totally on music.
 In 2010, he was hand-picked by the director Julie Taymor to play Ferdinand in a film adaptation of William Shakespeare's play The Tempest.
-Taymor also cast Carney for the lead role of Spider-Man in Spider-Man: Turn Off the Dark on Broadway.
+Taymor also suggested Carney for the lead role of Peter Parker/Spider-Man in Spider-Man: Turn Off the Dark on Broadway.
 During the auditions, Bono and The Edge, the show's musical composers, were surprised by Carney's vocals and he ended up being chosen for the role.
 He starred for 3 years as Spider-Man which began previews in November 2010.
 The rest of his bandmates performed as part of the pit orchestra for Turn Off the Dark.
 He played his final performance on Sunday, September 15, 2013.
 Meanwhile, in 2012, Carney played Taylor Swift's love interest in her "I Knew You Were Trouble" music video.
 Swift was a fan of Carney's band and came up with the idea.

 In 2014, Carney was cast as Dorian Gray in the Showtime series Penny Dreadful.
 The show had three seasons (2014–2016).
-During the filming of the last season of Penny Dreadful, Carney was on Kenny Ortega's radar to play Riff Raff, the Handyman, on Fox's remake of The Rocky Horror Picture Show.
-He got the role on the two-hour musical television film and recorded three of the songs on the film's soundtrack.
+During the filming of the last season of Penny Dreadful, Carney was on Kenny Ortega's radar to play Riff Raff, the handyman, on Fox's remake of The Rocky Horror Picture Show.
+He got the role on the two-hour musical television film The Rocky Horror Picture Show: Let's Do the Time Warp Again and recorded three of the songs on the film's soundtrack.
 The film premiered on the Fox network on October 20, 2016.

-In 2017, Reeve Carney joined the cast of the Citadel Theatre production of Hadestown as Orpheus.
+In 2017, Carney joined the cast of the Citadel Theatre production of Hadestown as Orpheus.
 The production reunited Carney with his Spider-Man co-stars Patrick Page and T.V.
 Carpio.
 Carney continued with the musical for its run at the Royal National Theatre in 2018 and reprised the role in the Broadway production, which began previews on March 22 and opened on April 17, 2019.
+He departed the role on November 19, 2023, after 6 years.
+He reprised the role for his West End debut from February to March 2025 for a limited engagement opposite his original Broadway cast co-stars Eva Noblezada, Page, Amber Gray and André de Shields.

+He is currently portraying The Emcee in Cabaret in the West End opposite his fiancée and former Hadestown co-star Eva Noblezada as Sally Bowles, who recently finished playing the role on Broadway.
+He joined the production on September 22, 2025 for a limited engagement until January 2026.